-Aleisha is our passionate, dedicated and energetic Day Programmes Co-ordinator.
+Aleisha is our passionate, dedicated and energetic Day Programmes Manager.
 She has taken a bit of time out to tell us about her role with Alzheimers Northland.

-“I Worked for 22 years in a rest home and became a Qualified Registered Diversional Therapist and my passion was always working with people with dementia.
+“I worked for 22 years in a rest home and became a Qualified Registered Diversional Therapist and my passion was always working with people with dementia.
+My Nana had lived with Alzheimers for several years, so I understand the impact that the condition has on not just the individual but the whole whanau.
 I decided that it was time to pursue my passion so I brought my CV over to Alzheimers Northland and have never looked back.
-I have worked here for 4 and a half years now.
+I have worked here for seven and a half years now.
 Day to day I plan and implement activities taking a holistic approach to each individual.
 Our activities are planned around things that we know help people to live well with dementia such as stimulating the brain, getting exercise, having social connections, maintaining your cultural identity and eating well.

 “It doesn’t matter if you are three or 103 everybody needs that social interaction and engagement with other people.
 Some people are a bit reluctant to come.
 There can a be a stigma around dementia and what day services might be like.
 We call ourselves a social club to help people to understand that we are more than they might expect.
 A day with us is all about fun and enjoyment.
 All our activities are tailored to individual needs, interests and abilities to keep them motivated and stimulated.